-: Distinguished Fellow and Director of the Indigenous Affairs Program
+: Distinguished Fellow and Director of Indigenous Affairs

 Ken S. Coates is MLI’s Distinguished Fellow in Aboriginal and Northern Canadian Issues.
 He is the Canada Research Chair in Regional Innovation in the Johnson-Shoyama Graduate School of Public Policy at the University of Saskatchewan.
 He has served at universities across Canada and at the University of Waikato (New Zealand), an institution known internationally for its work on Indigenous affairs.